 In the Fall of 2009, AVM was admitted into Thurgood Marshall School of Law.
-Ironically, in law school, AVM not only learned the practice of law, she also learned how to be an artist.
+Ironically, in law school, AVM not only learned the practice of law, but she also learned how to become an artist.
 The personal and mental commitment to pursue a law degree--- utilizing solely her analytical logical linear left-side of her brain, day in and day out, seven days a week, created a vacuum within in her soul.
 The mental and emotional exertion and her internal conflict of being an artist yet pursuing law, drained AVM physically, emotionally and spiritually.
 It was during her mid-1L year in law school, where AVM experienced a breakthrough.
 AVM decided to channel and release all of her fears, insecurities, self-doubt, stress, and anxiety onto the canvases.
 Due to this experience, AVM discovered how to create art by following her natural instincts, loving herself without conditions, without judgment, and without an attachment to the outcome.
 Once AVM embraced her need to create art, the resistance she felt in law school dissipated.
 AVM interned at the Earl Carl Institute for Legal and Social Policy, Inc. as a research assistant and then as a legal intern in their Pro Bono Property clinic during her 2L and 3L year of law school.
-In 2012, AVM was admitted into the Texas Bar, and has been practicing in the area of poverty law ever since.
-AVM is currently a full-time attorney at the Opal Mitchell Lee Property Preservation Clinic, which provides indigent clients legal representation to prevent foreclosure and gain ownership of their homes.
-AVM is currently a 2018 Fellow of the prestigious John Ross Palmer’s Escapism Art Mentorship Program.
-AVM has the incredible support of her loving and talented husband, Mark Anthony Hawkins, her family members, and the guidance, friendship, and mentorship of John Ross Palmer and gallery owner Ryan Lindsay.
-AVM is one of the few abstract female African-American artists in the world.
-AVM’s formal training of law, provides her a freedom and courage to push boundaries never seen in art.
-AVM creates without fear and with authentic pure expression exposing the divinity and infinite possibility in us all.
-AVM’s work is inspiring, captivating, always creating a new experience upon each glance.
-There is no one else like AVM Hawkins.
-AVM’s art can be viewed and purchased online at www.avmhawkins.com, through John Palmer Art by 713.861.6726 and through AVM by 713.487.9685.
+In 2012, AVM was admitted into the Texas Bar, and has been practicing in the area of Poverty Law ever since.
+AVM is a part-time attorney at the Opal Mitchell Lee Property Preservation Clinic, which provides indigent clients legal representation to prevent foreclosure and gain ownership of their homes.
+AVM was awarded Escapist of the Year 2018 by the prestigious John Ross Palmer’s Escapism Art Mentorship Program.
+AVM has the incredible support of her loving and talented husband, Mark Anthony Hawkins, her family members, and the guidance, friendship, and mentorship of John Ross Palmer and gallery owner Ryan Lindsay to pursue her career as a full-time artist.